 Very High Efficiency HVAC

-We need buildings to keep us healthy, but we also need buildings that operate efficiently and at low cost.
+We need buildings to keep us healthy, as well as operate efficiently and at low cost.
 A new systems approach to HVAC has made it possible to meet all these goals at once.

-IMT is now recruiting participants for demonstration projects being conducted in New York State and the Chicago area.
+IMT is now recruiting participants for demonstration projects being conducted in New York state (read one-page overview) and the Chicago area.
 Beyond the benefits of healthier indoor environments and greatly reduced energy bills, the goal is to document that VHE HVAC is cost-effective in a wide range of commercial building types and climates.
 If we succeed, commercial real estate owners will have a tremendous new option as they look to recover from the effects of the pandemic and simultaneously reduce building-related carbon emissions.

 - It’s a smarter approach to energy use.